Buzzvitalize/Application-Tada/README.md

 - Quotation form reuses existing clients and products via auto-complete fields
 - Approved account requests trigger an email notification with login details

+The repository does not include a prebuilt `database.sqlite`; each environment should generate its own database using the migration commands below.

 ## Configuration

 Copy `.env.example` to `.env` and define a random secret key: